dm999/powerslideremake/readme.md

 You need to have: data.pf, gameshell.pf, store.pf (patch.pf is optional).
 Put them in the folder with the built application.
 **Important**: integrated graphics are not supported, please use discrete video card on PC.
 For android version you need to store pf files in <powerslide> folder of External Storage Directory (where DCIM located) of smartphone.
-Prebuilt archives for windows / linux / android available in /Downloads section ([windows](https://bitbucket.org/dm_999/powerslideremake/downloads/win.7z), [linux](https://bitbucket.org/dm_999/powerslideremake/downloads/linux_64.7z), [android](https://bitbucket.org/dm_999/powerslideremake/downloads/PowerslideRemake.apk)).
+Prebuilt archives for windows / linux / android (obsolete) available in files section ([ModDB](https://www.moddb.com/mods/powerslideremake/downloads)).
 To run on linux make sure openal installed.

 ### Music ###
 There is sounds/music support available in project.
 To enable sounds/music the project should be built with PowerslideRemake_OPENAL.